 Bursitis occurs when the small sac (bursa) found inside joints becomes inflamed.
 The fluid-filled sac helps to lubricate and cushion the joint.
 When it is inflamed, it can hurt to move.

-Usually bursitis occurs in larger joints, such as the shoulder, hip, knee, or elbow.
+Bursitis usually occurs in larger joints, such as the shoulder, hip, knee, or elbow.
 It is often caused by repetitive motion.
-Although bursitis usually goes away in a few weeks with treatment, you can get bursitis once or several times.
+Although bursitis usually goes away in a few weeks with treatment, it can recur.

-Without seeing your health care provider, you usually can't tell the difference between bursitis and pain caused by a strain or arthritis.
+Without seeing your health care provider, you usually cannot tell the difference between bursitis and pain caused by a strain or arthritis.